ryantking/istio.io/content/en/news/releases/1.11.x/announcing-1.11/change-notes/index.md

 this automatically.

-- **Added** the `ShutdownDuration` flag to [pilot-discovery](/docs/reference/commands/pilot-discovery/) so that users can configure the duration istiod needs to terminate gracefully.
+- **Added** the `shutdownDuration` flag to [pilot-discovery](/docs/reference/commands/pilot-discovery/) so that users can configure the duration istiod needs to terminate gracefully.
 The default value is 10s.

 - **Added** an environment variable `PILOT_STATUS_UPDATE_INTERVAL` that is the interval to update the XDS distribution status and its default value is `500ms`.